isomerpages/imda-codesg/_resources/resources.md

 [Click here to download a copy!](/files/icm-learning-roadmap/IMDA%20ICM%20Club%20Info%20Kit.pdf)

-#### Singapore Youth Digital Awards Information Kit
+#### Digital for Life Youth Awards 2022

 All you need to know about the competition in this handy info kit.
-Click here to download!
+Click [here](/files/resources/Write-up%20Template.pdf) to download!

 ### Artificial Intelligence (AI)